PaddlePaddle/PaddleCloud/doc/build.md

 go build
 ```

-Then file `paddlectl` will be generated under current directory.
+Then file `paddlectl` will be generated under the current directory.

 # Build Docker Images for Server side